kanthoney/sql-motif/doc/selector.md

 The argument passed to a table's `select` methods can be:

-* If the argument is undefined or the string `'*'` then all fields are selected.
+* If the argument is undefined or the string `'*'` then all fields are selected, excluding columns with the `hidden` flag set.

 * A string containing the alias of the column.
 If the column doesn't have an alias this is checked against the column's name.